bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

      ![](/img/select_scheme_name.jpg)

- These settings can be later modified at the `Settings` page of your app, except for the stack, which you can alter at the `Stack` tab of your Workflow Editor.
+{% include message_box.html type="note" title="Settings tab" content=" These settings can be later modified at the `Settings` page of your app, except for the stack, which you can alter at the `Stack` tab of your Workflow Editor." %}

 1. At `Webhook setup`, register a Webhook so that Bitrise can automatically start a build every time you push code into your repository.